fresns/theme-manager/README.md

 `fresns/theme-manager` is a Laravel theme which created to manage your large Laravel theme.
 Theme is like a Laravel blade template, it has some views.

+## Sponsors

+Fresns is an Apache-2.0-licensed open source project with its ongoing development made possible entirely by the support of these awesome backers.
+If you'd like to join them, please consider [sponsoring Fresns development](https://github.com/sponsors/fresns).

 ## Install

 To install through Composer, by run the following command: